duncancalvert/duncancalvert.github.io/_posts/2025-05-18-the_roadmap_to_ai_tpm.md

   <summary><b>Machine Learning Theory</b></summary>
   <ul>
     <li>Supervised vs. Unsupervised Learning</li>
-    <li>Regression, Classfication, Clustering, Association, and Dimensionality Reduction</li>
+    <li>Regression, Classification, Clustering, Association, and Dimensionality Reduction</li>
-    <li>Understand the difference models (Random Forest, SVM, K-means, etc.) and when to use one over the other</li>
+    <li>Understand the different models (Random Forest, SVM, K-means, etc.) and when to use one over the other</li>
     <li>Hyperparameters and issues with each model.</li>
     <li>Grid vs. Random Search (Gradient Descent)</li>
   </ul>